 Sunday 12:00, 1:00, 2:00, 3:00 & 4:00

 November 1 through March 31 the mansion is closed to the public.
-Group tours are available in the off season by appointment only.
+Large group tours (25+) are available in the off season by appointment only.
 Please call the park for more information and to make reservations.

 Second Tuesdays Tea

 Join us for a tour inside Historic White Hall mansion followed by Low English Tea.
-Reservations are required for this featured attraction served on the second Tuesday of July, August, September and October.
-Call White Hall at 859-623-9178 to rsvp.
+Reservations are required for this featured attraction served on the second Tuesday of February through October.
+Call White Hall at 859-623-9178 to RSVP.

 Have you ever dreamed of a storybook outdoor wedding?